-As of now, there are 3 total clan slots, with 0 clan slots open for claiming while the Grand Opening is ongoing.
-See the event for the requirements for forming the first Morphic clans!
+As of now, there are 3 total clan slots, with 0 clan slots open for claiming while the winners of the Grand Opening found the clans they’ve won.

 Clan slots are opened when another clan disbands.
 A clan may do this for a variety of reasons, by choice of the leader or if the leader fails their activity requirements.
 Slots opening will be announced in the #morphic channel on Discord, and on the forums.

 When a slot is open, an eligible character may post a founding thread.
 To claim a territory and found a clan there, a character must simply post a thread in that territory that has [FOUNDING] at the beginning of the thread title, and post staking out their claim!
 Note that only sub-boards are claimable territories, so while the Shimmering Caverns can be claimed, The Spine itself cannot.
 Territories in the Entry Grounds cannot be claimed.

 When someone else makes a claim, one other character interested in founding a clan may contest their claim, leading to a fight over the right to found the clan.
 The winner may found the clan in an unclaimed, claimable territory of their choice.

 Note that claiming an open clan slot is first-come, first serve.
 The first person to post a founding thread will automatically fill that clan slot, and the first person to contest that claim will be the only other person who gets a chance at it.
 When a new clan is founded, that clan’s leader has immunity to challenges for the first month, in order to give them time to establish the clan.

 If their claim goes unchallenged for 72 hours, then that character is allowed to officially found their clan!
 They may post their clan thread in that board that contains their clan’s name, description, ranks, list of members, and rules, and may begin RPing as that clan’s leader!